tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 # Introduction to KDL
-This tutorial is intended to give a basic overview of creating plugins and content for the Escape Velocity Nova.
+This tutorial is intended to give a basic overview of creating plug-ins and content for the Escape Velocity Nova.
 Ultimately the KDL tooling will be used for developing content for Kestrel, however given that Kestrel is not yet ready for such use cases, we'll be using EV Nova as our target.

-KDL is unlike most plugin editors that have historically been encountered for the Escape Velocity games.
-It is a text based assembler, taking in _KDL Code_ and assembling it in to a plugin.
-This approach has a number of advantages to the older method of plugin development:
+KDL is unlike most plug-in editors that have historically been encountered for the Escape Velocity games.
+It is a text based assembler, taking in _KDL Code_ and assembling it into a plug-in.
+This approach has a number of advantages to the older method of plug-in development:

-1. It is easier to divide up sections of your plugin into seperate files and directories.
+1. It is easier to divide up sections of your plug-in into separate files and directories.
 2. You can use version control systems to manage changes to your code.
 3. The workflow is flexible, adapting to how _you_ want to work.